 Part of Intel iQ’s success is a thirst for doing better, not necessarily doing more.
 The team spends considerable time testing and tweaking: studying what the audience wants through the signals it receives, fine-tuning content and delivery to maximize the network effect from social media, and analyzing how best to deploy new tools available on the market.

-Agile fuels the approach: “Having an agile team that’s truly connected to your content supply chain is critical to drive the progression of your audience development strategy,” says Kintigh.
-He explains that, to succeed with an audience-first approach, editors must understand how their content is moving audiences from one stage to the next, and content distribution managers must see how content is being developed and optimized to drive strategic actions.
+“Having an Agile team that’s truly connected to your content supply chain is critical to drive the progression of your audience development strategy,” says Kintigh.
+He explains that to succeed with an audience-first approach, editors must understand how their content is moving audiences from one stage to the next, and content distribution managers must see how content is being developed and optimized to drive strategic actions.